FugueWeb/blockchain/README.md

 *Information pulled from status.im website*

+1. Truly private communication - Chat over a peer-to-peer, encrypted network where messages can't be censored or hacked
+2. Secure crypto wallet - Send and receive digital assets anywhere in the world - no bank account required
+3. Decentralized apps - Explore games, exchanges and social networks where you alone own your data

 Status is a secure messaging app, crypto wallet, and Web3 browser built with state of the art technology.
 Status uses an open-source, peer-to-peer protocol, and end-to-end encryption to protect your messages from third parties.
 No phone number, email address, or bank account required when creating your free Status Account.
 With its [Private Messenger](https://status.im/private-messenger/), Status removes centralized choke points from your messages for greater privacy and security.
 Levering a peer-to-peer network instead of centralized servers for the routing of messages, your communication is yours and yours alone.
 Using a decentralized `Web3` browser, explore the growing ecosystem of DApps including marketplaces, exchanges, games and social networks.
 Latest security standards ensure a private browsing experience.
 Status is both free (libre) open source software reviewable by anyone as well as free (no cost) to install.

+## Quick Start

+1. [Download](https://status.im/get/) the app for Android, iOS, or as a desktop application
+2. Open the app and click `Get Started`.
+You can either generate a new key or use an existing one.
+[Learn more](https://ethereum.org/en/glossary/#private-key) about this.
+3. If you generate a new private key, you'll first choose a public chat name that is a human friendly set of three random words corresponding to a new Ethereum address.
+4. The password you set is used for signing transactions.
+It's not related to anything stored on the blockchain, it's protection just in case, for example, someone else had your phone and tried to do something in the app like send a transaction from your account.
+5. Now that you're in, it is recommended the first thing you do is *back up your seed phrase*.
+Click `Profile` -> `Privacy and Security` -> `Back up seed phrase` and write down the 12 words you see then follow the prompts.
+If you lose these words, and you then lost/wiped your phone or uninstalled Status, there is no way to recover your account.
+6. Want to chat?
+Start a new chat and enter the ENS name `fugue.stateofus.eth` and ask to join one of our private groups.

 ## Status References